-Why You'll Love This Small Batch Chocolate Cookies Recipe
+Why You'll Love This Single Serve Chocolate Cookie Recipe

-- Only a 30 minute chill time!
-This single serving cookie recipe is a smaller, quicker version of my gluten-free double chocolate chip full-batch recipe.
+- Only a 30-minute chill time!
+This single-serve recipe is a faster, smaller version of my full-batch gluten-free double chocolate chip cookies, requiring only 30 minutes of chill time.

-- Versatile flour options.
-You can use all-purpose flour or gluten-free 1 to 1 baking flour for this recipe, just make sure to weigh your flour of choice in grams using a food scale.
+- Versatile.
+You can use all-purpose or gluten-free flour for this recipe; just be sure to weigh it in grams using a food scale.

 You’ll need the following ingredients to make these delectable small batch double chocolate cookies: